 We might find out that our hair is a soft and beautiful white.
 Or it could be a shiny silver.
 Maybe it’s not even completely gray yet.
 But it’s likely to just be either dull or white.

 Thinking of going grey?
-This article explaining what to really expect.
+This article explains what to really expect.

 Since I write for the hair industry, I asked for guidance from a couple of hairdressers who love their clientele in this age range.

 Frank Shortino, a Wella artist and owner of Shortino Salon and Spa in York, Pennsylvania, says his “gray reduction” is a popular color service for women who want to cover up the years without exactly covering the gray.
 This is much less time-consuming and costly than keeping up with full gray coverage.

 “I just put a little gold into the hair,” Frank tells me.
 He says the warm tones light up not only the hair but also the face.
 “It’s like putting a pinch of salt into your food,” he explains.
 “This is just a pinch of color in the hair.”

 Despite any vision of plucking out gray one strand at a time, going gray typically begins as a gradual loss of vibrance.
 If you’re a brunette, for example, one day you might look in the mirror and realize that the brown is more taupe.

 Youth’s vivid color fades, which you notice if you have long hair because you can contrast the top with the ends that grew out of your head perhaps years earlier.
 With short hair, you may not pick up on this evolution.

 Often, highlights are the first solution for women who just want their hair to look the same as it used to look.
 Highlights add brightness and disguise what’s going on up there.